 - 0121 414 4450

-Lecturer in Autism
+Associate Professor in Autism

 Before joining the University Andrea worked in the voluntary sector, supporting adults with disabilities.
 She developed and managed models of support (including supported living, employment, peer support and community inclusion) for adults with Asperger syndrome within the West Midlands region.

 Siya Mngaza is an Academic and Professional Tutor on the Educational and Child Psychology Doctorate at the University of Birmingham.
 She also works within schools and community settings as a practitioner psychologist.
 Siya's research interests include racial identity development, school belonging and post-traumatic growth.
 Siya is interested in broadening research methods within educational and ...

 Dr Francesca Peruzzo is a Research Fellow in Educational Equity and Policy.
 Her research interests lie in the intersection between politics, policy, education governance and inclusion, using in particular post-structural and decolonial approaches.
 More specifically, her work focusses on the analysis of education policies and inclusive education, exploring the role of the state, processes of ...